cpjm/pands-problem-sheet/Week 2/README.md

 #### By _**Ciaran Moran G00426050@atu.ie**_

-#### _This Python script will input 2 cent amounts from the user, add them together, and then output a Euro amount of the sum_
+#### _This Python script will Program that asks the user to input any positive integer
+# and outputs the successive values of the following calculation.
+# At each step calculate the next value by taking the current value and,
+# if it is even, divide it by two, but if it is odd, multiply it by three and add one.
+# Have the program end if the current value is one._

 ## Technologies Used